 Alternative 1.
 Under the No-action Alternative, commercial fishing is prohibited by the Proclamation.
 Historically, there was an average of approximately 4 trips each year to the islands now in the Islands Unit of the Monument.
-Enforcement of existing Magnuson-Stevens Fishery Conservation and Management regulations would continue.
-Under the No-action Alternative, applicable Mariana Islands Fishery Ecosystem Plan (FEP) and Pacific Pelagics FEP permits would still be needed to fish in the U.S. EEZ around the Marianas.
+Enforcement of existing MSFCMA management regulations would continue.
+Under the No-action Alternative, applicable Mariana Islands FEP and Pelagics FEP permits would still be needed to fish in the EEZ around the Marianas.
 There would be no new costs for fishery management administration.
 Compliance with the prohibition on selling fish caught in the Islands Unit would be difficult when fish caught outside the Islands Unit can be sold.

 Alternative 2.
-This alternative would improve enforcement of the prohibition on noncommercial fishing by allowing enforcement of the prohibition to occur in accordance with the Magnuson Stevens Fishery Conservation and Management Act.
+This alternative would improve enforcement of the prohibition on noncommercial fishing by allowing enforcement of the prohibition to occur in accordance with the MSFCMA.
 Compliance would be enhanced because the boundaries would be codified in the FEPs and the regulations.